reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

-# Stack Buffer Overflow
+# Stack Buffer Overflow Project
 My experimental project for stack buffer overflow, ASLR, and NOP sled.

 ## Summary
 ### Terminology
-1. **Stack Buffer Overflow**: The exploit attack to overwrite things on the stack.
+* **Stack Buffer Overflow**: An exploit attack to overwrite things on the stack.
-2. **ASLR**: The defense to increase system's entropy pool and security.
+* **ASLR**: A defense to increase system's entropy pool and security.
 Reduces exploitation possibility of stack buffer overflow attack.
-3. **NOP Sled**: The sequence of NOP instructions to slide the CPU's instruction execution flow.
+* **NOP Sled**: A sequence of NOP instructions to slide the CPU's instruction execution flow.
 It is usually used to exploit software by reaching the exploit code.
-A lot of NOP sled brute-force trials might have a chance to bypass **ASLR**.
+* **Brute Force**: A problem-solving technique that finds all the possible solutions, to find a satisfactory solution to a given problem.
+* **Brute Force Attack**: A hacking method that uses trial and error.
+* **Restrict Entropy**: Reducing the entropy of the randomized address makes the guess easier.
+One of the methods to do it is setting a huge amount of dummy environment variables so that making the initial stack size smaller.
+* **Information Leak**: A way to use vulnerability exposing some part of randomized address, or dump parts of libraries.
+It is the most effective way of bypassing ASLR.

-### Practice Process
+### Process
 1. (To make the exploit practice easy) Disable ASLR.
 2. Compile a source code.
 3. Examine the source code to find the vulnerability of the program.